V-Sekai/manuals/decisions/20240708-vsekai-my-life-as-a-queen.md

 - **Kingdom View**: A top-down view of the kingdom where players can place buildings, gardens, and other structures.
 - **Adventurer Management Screen**: Interface to manage and send adventurers on quests.

+### Initial Prototype

+You start in a little cabin in the woods.
+You have a cave you can venture into, and at the end is treasure.
+This initial prototype serves as a simple introduction to the game's mechanics and environment.

+### Initial Prototype Reversal

+In the initial prototype, you explore the cave yourself.
+In "V-Sekai: My Life as a Queen," you will reverse this concept by taking on the role of the queen who supplies adventurers with instructions to explore the cave and retrieve treasures.
+This shift from direct exploration to strategic management aligns with the relaxation theme.

 ## The Benefits

 - **Relaxing Gameplay**: Focuses on non-combat activities like building, gardening, organizing events, and sending adventurers on quests.